suzuki-0000/SKPhotoBrowser/README.md

 ### Custom

 #### Toolbar
-You can customize the toolbar(back/forward, counter) button.
+You can customize the toolbar(back/forward, counter, some action) button.
 - displayCounterLabel (default is true)
 - displayBackAndForwardButton (default is true).
+- displayAction (default is true).
 If you dont want the toolbar at all, you can set displayToolbar = false (default is true)

 ```swift